Agenda - NAWA

 Panelists:

-• Anna Jurkowska-Zeidler, Prof. - Vice-Rector for International Cooperation, University of Gdańsk;
+• Anna Jurkowska-Zeidler, Prof. - Vice-Rector for Cooperation and Internationalisation, University of Gdańsk;

 • Tomasz Pietrzykowski, Prof. - Vice-Rector for International and Domestic Cooperation, University of Silesia;